SN-HackDay/code-cite/notebooks/getpapers.md

 This is step one of the full pipeline to analyse the open access literature for software citation and other practises, as developed by the code-cite team at Collaborations Workshop 2018, building on work done at the Springer Nature hack day 2017.

 ## a.
 Setup your local environment

-Instead of using getpapers within a Jupyter notebook kernel, run this step locally.
+You can run getpapers without local installation using this Docker image:

 Here's how.

-> Git clone this repository
-> stepone/Requirements.txt
+...

+If this does not work, or you prefer to run locally, please follow these steps:

 * Open the terminal
 * Install npm if you do not already have it